AUTOMATIC1111/stable-diffusion-webui/README.md

 - Componentized GUI that should be easier to develop in the future.
 - List of upscalers, samplers, face restorers and models are refreshed from the backend!
   - The original plugin refreshed samplers, but hardcoded everything else, and couldn't switch models without the webUI.

+Hey I just noticed `modules.images.resize_image()` runs an upscaling if scaling up, which means unintentionally upscaling is a thing given its used to resize images at every part.

 ## Maintenance